browser icon

 I watched a documentary “The Great Ice Bear” at 11 am and attended a lecture on Roald Amundsen in the afternoon.
 For the second time, I watched the show ”Singing in Paris” performed by the five artists of Le Boreal in the Main Lounge till 10 pm.
 A full day!

-Gjoa Haven a town named after Amundsen’s boat where Amundsen spent two years living and learned the Inuit way of life for survival in harsh Arctic environment.
-Today it has a population over 1000 the majority are young people.
+Gjoa Haven, a town in King William Island named after Amundsen’s boat, where Amundsen spent two years living and learned the Inuit way of life for survival in harsh Arctic environment.
+Today it has a population over 1,000 with a majority of young people.
 We disembarked after 1:30pm and I spent three and a half hours ashore.
 There is a small museum on Inuit life and culture.
 I flipped through a book on the discovery of HKS Investigator that made two voyages (1848-1853) to the Arctic to search for Franklin’s ill-fated expedition.
 It was abandoned in 1853 after becoming trapped in the pack ice.
-In 2010, a research team led by Park Canada located the wreck of Investigator in Mercy Bay at the northern tip of Aulavik National Park.
+In 2010, a research team led by Park Canada located the wreck of Investigator in Mercy Bay at the northern tip of Aulavik National Park on the northern end of Banks Island.

 At 4 pm we gathered in the community hall for an hour’s performance by local artists, two female throat singers and six dancers.
 David and his team members, and some passengers danced with the locals.
 I was glad to see many kids and local people coming to watch the show, had snacks (soup made with salmon and caribou and bread) and danced.
 I took many photos of the lovely kids.